Calke Abbey

 Calke Abbey is a Grade I listed country house near Ticknall, Derbyshire, England, in the care of the charitable National Trust.

 The site was an Augustinian priory from the 12th century until its dissolution by Henry VIII.
 The present building, named Calke Abbey in 1808, was never actually an abbey, but is a Baroque mansion built between 1701 and 1704.

-The house was owned by the Harpur family for nearly 300 years until it was passed to the Trust in 1985 in lieu of death duties.
+The house was owned by the Harpur family for nearly 300 years until it was passed to the Trust in 1985 in lieu of inheritance tax.
 Today, the house is open to the public and many of its rooms are deliberately displayed in the state of decline in which the house was handed to the Trust.